-33) Notice of Outcome
+32) Notice of Outcome

-Using the deliberation statement, the Title IX Coordinator (or designee) will work with the Chair to prepare a Notice of Outcome.
+Using the deliberation statement, the Title IX Coordinator (or designee) will work with the Chair to prepare a Notice of Outcome letter.
 The Notice of Outcome may then be reviewed by legal counsel.
 The Title IX Coordinator (or designee) will then share the letter, including the final determination, rationale, and any applicable sanction(s) with the parties and their Advisors within seven (7) business days of receiving the Decision-maker(s)' deliberation statement.

 The Notice of Outcome will then be shared with the parties simultaneously.
-Notification will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address of the parties as indicated in official University records, or emailed to the parties' University-issued email or otherwise approved account.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+Notification will be made in writing and may be delivered by one or more of the following methods: in person, or emailed to the parties' University-issued email or otherwise approved account.
+Once emailed, and/or received in-person, notice will be presumptively delivered.